krlove/eloquent-model-generator/README.md

 - `date-format` - specifies `dateFormat` property of the model
 - `connection` - specifies connection name property of the model

-Instead of spcifying options each time when executing the command you can create a config file with your own default values and pass it by specifying `config` option.
+Instead of spcifying options each time when executing the command you can create a config file named `eloquent_model_generator.php` at project's `config` directory with your own default values.
 Generator already contains its own config file at `Resources/config.php`:
 ```php
 <?php